 Legal Collection is a large collection (over 250) of law journals plus some case studies and documents.

 Filmmakers Library Online provides award-winning documentaries with relevance across the curriculum—race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
 It presents points of view and historical and current experiences from diverse cultures and traditions world-wide.
-This release now provides 1,018 titles, equaling approximately 803 hours.
+This release now provides 1,507 titles.
+(Note - when you click on the link to get into the database you'll need to choose University of Virginia as your institution, then you should get access to the film library).

 Women and Social Movements International, 1840 to Present is a collection of primary materials.
 Through the writings of women activists, their personal letters and diaries, and the proceedings of conferences at which pivotal decisions were made, this collection lets you see how women’s social movements shaped much of the events and attitudes that have defined modern life.